OpenHFT/Chronicle-Queue/docs/FAQ.md

 A given Chronicle can safely have many readers, both inside and outside of the process creating it.

 To have multiple readers of a Chronicle, you should generally create a new Chronicle per reader pointing at the same underlying Journal.
-On each of these Chronicles, you will call createTailer and get a new tailer that can be used to read it.
+On each of these Chronicles, you will call createTailer and get a new tailer that can be used to process it.
 These Tailers should never be shared.
 A less performant option to this is to share a single Chronicle and Tailer and lock access with synchronized or ReentrantLock.
 Only one Tailer should ever be active at the same time.